sriram1105-m/customer-loss-data-pipeline/README.md

 🧾 **Customer Loss Data Pipeline (End-to-End DE Project)**

-This is a real-world data engineering project built using **Spark SQL on Databricks**.
+This is a real-world data engineering project built using **Databricks**.
 The goal was to design and implement a full data pipeline that simulates how companies manage customer loss, financial risk, and demographic analysis using production-grade data layers.

 I built it using the **Medallion architecture**: Bronze → Silver → Silver Validated → Gold.